 On the other hand, mice treated with fisetin were not noticeably different in behavior, cognitive ability or inflammatory markers at 10 months than a group of untreated 3-month-old mice with the same condition.
 In addition, fisetin was found to be safe even at high doses.

 Strawberries have also been found to fight esophageal cancer.
 Chinese researchers gave volunteers freeze-dried strawberries each day for six months.
 A comparison of before-and-after biopsies showed that precancerous lesions in participants were decreased by 80 percent.

-The information herein on "Strawberries Reduce Mental Effects of Aging" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "Strawberries Reduce Mental Effects of Aging" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)